RetroDECK/RetroDECK/README.md

 Please read the [Wiki](https://github.com/XargonWan/RetroDECK/wiki) for even more information.

 ## Do I have to partition or format my disk/sdcard to install it?
-No, partitioning or formatting is note needed at all.
+No, partitioning or formatting is not needed at all.
 RetroDECK (differently from AmberELEC, Batocera and others) comes as a flatpak.
 Just install it as any other application and launch it from your desktop and/or Steam library.

 ## Do you support Windows?
 No, RetroDECK doesn't support Windows, but the project is fully open source so you can port it if you wish.